thinkst/canary-utils/README.md

 ### Canary-AWS-Bird-Automated-Deployment.sh
 **Author:** This bash script was kindly donated by a Thinkst customer.

-**Purpose:** This bash script is intended to automate the process for configuring the device personality of a bird and commissioning it for use after deploying a Canary AWS EC2 instance.
+**Purpose:** This bash script is intended to automate the process of configuring the device personality of a bird and commissioning it for use after deploying a Canary AWS EC2 instance.

 **Usage:** Set the `CANARY_HASH`, `CANARY_API_KEY`, and `FLOCK_ID` values found in your Canary console.
 Set your desired values for the bird's device personality in the sample config.json file.
 All bird services are disabled by default.